mohit2708/JavaScript/interviewqcopy.md

 Example:
 // Declare a global globalVariable = "Test";
 The problems that are faced by using global variables are the clash of variable names of local and global scope.
 Also, it is difficult to debug and test the code that relies on global variables.
-12. What is a prompt box?
-A prompt box is a box which allows the user to enter input by providing a text box.
-Label and box will be provided to enter the text or number.

 13. What is 'this' keyword in JavaScript?
-'This' keyword refers to the object from where it was called.
+'This' keyword refers to the object from where it was called.\

 14. Explain the working of timers in JavaScript?
 Also elucidate the drawbacks of using the timer, if any?
 Timers are used to execute a piece of code at a set time or also to repeat the code in a given interval of time.
 This is done by using the functions setTimeout, setInterval and clearInterval.
 The setTimeout(function, delay) function is used to start a timer that calls a particular function after the mentioned delay.
 The setInterval(function, delay) function is used to repeatedly execute the given function in the mentioned delay and only halts when cancelled.
 The clearInterval(id) function instructs the timer to stop.